Best Military Drone Stocks to Watch as Global Conflicts Rise

 Recent Military Strikes Illustrate a Massive Shift Toward Drones and AI

-The use of military drones has been prevalent throughout the conflict between Russia and Ukraine.
+The use of military drones has also been prevalent throughout the conflict between Russia and Ukraine.
 In fact, drone technology has quickly evolved since the start of the nearly four-year war.

-For example, AI-equipped drones can now hit their targets even through the dense fog of interference that has sent many a non-AI-equipped Russian and Ukrainian drone from the sky to the ground.
 Thanks to AI, these drones can lock onto the image of a target viewed through their onboard camera.
 The drone can then continue along its path autonomously, even after the drone pilot loses contact with the vehicle.

 As Secretary of the United States Army Dan Driscoll noted, “If small arms defined the 20th century, drones will define the 21st.”

-The Best Military-Drone Stocks to Add to Your Watch List
+The Best Military Drone Stocks to Add to Your Watch List

 A contracting partner of the U.S. military for more than 75 years, Lockheed Martin (LMT) is a relatively low-risk play for investors looking for a military drone-related stock.